 My research focuses on Water Footprint assessments within the context of agricultural expansion in Southern Amazonia.
-This work involves: (1) high frequency field measurements of crop water use with an eddy covariance system, (2) parameterization and validation of crop models for the region’s tropical conditions, and (3) translation of agricultural water use into environmental impacts on the water cycle.
+This work involves: (1) high frequency field measurements of crop water use using eddy covariance, (2) parameterization and validation of crop models for the region’s tropical conditions, and (3) translation of agricultural water use into environmental impacts on the water cycle.

 My work contributes to the project “Integrating land use planning and water governance in Amazonia: towards improving freshwater security in the agricultural frontier of Mato Grosso” supported by the Belmont Forum in collaboration with the Tropical Agriculture Department of the Universidade Federal de Mato Grosso (UFMT, Cuiabá, Brazil), UBC’ s Faculty of Land and Food Systems, Woods Hole Research Centre, and the Université du Québec à Montréal’ s Department of Strategy, Social and Environmental Responsibility.

 I hold an M.Sc.
-(Resource Management and Environmental Studies, 2009) and a B.Sc.
+(Resource Management and Environmental Studies, 2011) and a B.Sc.
 (Chemistry, 2002) from the University of British Columbia.
-I am also actively involved in the Water Footprint community through the Ecohydro Lab’s partnership in the Water Footprint Network, ongoing participation in the Water Use in Life Cycle Assessment (WULCA) Ecosystems working group, and FAO’s Livestock Environmental Assessment and Performance (LEAP) Partnership.
+I am also actively involved in the Water Footprint community through the Water Footprint Research Alliance, ongoing participation in the Water Use in Life Cycle Assessment (WULCA) Ecosystems and Resources Working Groups, and FAO’s Livestock Environmental Assessment and Performance (LEAP) Partnership.